 They are not selective about what they eat but usually prey on all types of other motile (moving) and sessile (attached or stationary) invertebrates, such as corals, crustaceans, mollusks, sedentary type as well as other errant type bristleworms.
 Being particularly aggressive predators, they may even eat small fishes, if an opportunity presents itself.
 For these reasons preventing these destructive worms from accidentally getting into, or removing them when found in a saltwater aquarium system is recommended.

 Fireworms are typically introduced into an aquarium by hitchhiking in on live rock, so taking the time to inspect all new pieces of live rock for these animals before placing it into your aquarium is the first step in preventing an infestation.
 By laying the rock out on newspaper, a sheet of plastic or linen, if any of these worms are present, you will see them sticking out of or crawling around on the rock.
 Take tweezers and carefully grab the worm as close to the base of the body as you can see sticking out, then gently wiggle and pull it out.

-- Tip: It is advised always to wear a pair of gloves of some kind when dealing with Fireworms to avoid coming into contact with their stinging bristles.
+It is advised to always wear gloves when dealing with fireworms to avoid coming into contact with their stinging bristles.

 Simple Removal Methods

 - Remove them by hand using tweezers or a net when you see them.

 - Buy a bristleworm trap, or make your own.